vedi/unity3d-store/README.md

     >There are some necessary files in submodules linked with symbolic links.
 If you're cloning the project make sure to include the `--recursive` flag.

-2. Drag the "StoreEvents" and "CoreEvents" Prefabs from `Assets/Soomla/Prefabs` into your scene.
-You should see them listed in the "Hierarchy" panel.
+2. ~~Drag the "StoreEvents" and "CoreEvents" Prefabs from `Assets/Soomla/Prefabs` into your scene.
+You should see them listed in the "Hierarchy" panel.~~

+    <div class="info-box">This step is no longer required starting from Store v1.9.0</div>

   ![alt text](http://know.soom.la/img/tutorial_img/unity_getting_started/prefabs.png "Prefabs")